Let’s Get Growing!

 GetChipDrop – If you want to use wood chips in your garden this is a great resource.
 Just go to their site, sign up for an account and specify what you need and you are on your way!

-Pallets - are a great resource for many garden projects.
+Pallets – are a great resource for many garden projects.
 You can usually find people who are giving them away or you can find them stacked up behind grocery stores.
 You should ask first if you can take them.
-Here is a great link to what you can do with pallets.
+Here is a great link with lots of greats ideas for pallets.
 You can use them to make a compost bin.
 Heat Treated, marked with HT are the best pallets to get to avoid toxic chemicals.